extremenetworks/E2X/docs/Manual.md

 *config3.xsf*.
 For each configuration containing ACLs, a directory containing one policy file per ACL is created as well.

+### Interactive Mode

+E2X version 0.7.x adds an *interactive mode*, selected by providing the option `--interactive`:

+    e2x.py --interactive

+If the `--interactive` option is given, all other options except `--debug` are ignored.

+In *interactive mode*, individual commands are translated, and how-tos (e.g. how to perform a firmware upgrade) are available as well.
+Thus *interactive mode* can be used as an interactive reference dictionary.

 ### Options Overview

 The behavior of E2X can be controlled using command line options.